gmmorris/meze-docs/manipulating_children.md

 The mapToArray() function operates precisely like map() except that the return value will be an Array.

 #### forEach(children : Children | [], mapper(item, index) => any)
-The forEach() method executes a provided function once per element in the Children data structure.
+The forEach() function executes a provided function once per element in the Children data structure.

 #### cloneWithProps(children : Children | [], props : Object | () => Object) => Children
 The cloneWithProps() function creates a new Children data structure with the results of cloning each component instance it contains.